AssaultKoder95/Project-Generator/README.md

 # Project-Generator
-A simple python script thats helps you generate html css js files
+An easy to use python script thats helps you generate html css js files